 Wireless technology enables chemical plant’s ‘Project Zero’

-To help deliver on the objectives of Project Zero, Huntsman partnered with Industrial Mobility, Apprion and Motorola.
-Industrial Mobility contributed its MobilOps field mobility software that enables field operators to execute electronic “smart” rounds and checklists, enter real-time defect elimination work requests in the field, monitor and control standard operating conditions (SOCs) for each piece of equipment and access the most up-to-date standard operating procedures for execution in the field including consequences of deviation and corrective actions.
+To help deliver on the objectives of Project Zero, Huntsman partnered with Industrial Mobility, Apprion, and Motorola.
+Industrial Mobility contributed its MobilOps field mobility software that enables field operators to execute electronic "smart" rounds and checklists, enter real-time defect elimination work requests in the field, monitor and control standard operating conditions (SOCs) for each piece of equipment, and access the most up to date standard operating procedures (SOPs) for execution in the field including consequences of deviation (CODs) and corrective actions (CAs).

 One location for safety

 Managing safety critical information in one place is more effective than building nested safety data into each round, checklist, or procedure, Huntsman suggested.
 The MobileOps solution contains an SOC database engine that provides safety critical data to operators and mechanics at the point of decision making in the field.
 Handheld field executable procedures, rounds and checklists pull safety critical data from the same source.
 Streams of legacy information (process and instrumentation diagrams, process flow diagrams, drawings, procedures, incident reports, etc.) also are available on demand in the field.

 |Apprion selected Motorola’s MC9090 rugged mobile computers as the platform to run MobilOps.
 Using these, Huntsman personnel connect within the four-square mile plant via the Apprion Ion System-a Class 1, Div 2 rated wireless application network.|